DETAILED ACTION

 Claim Rejections - 35 U.S.C. § 103

-Claims 1 and 2 are rejected under 35 U.S.C. § 103 as being unpatentable over Ding in view of Ruszczyk et al., Cancer Causes Control (2016), 27, 183–198 (“Ruszczyk”) and Romanowski et al., Antimicrobial Agents and Chemotherapy (1984), 25(4), 455–457 (“Romanowski”).
+Claims 1–3 are rejected under 35 U.S.C. § 103 as being unpatentable over Ding in view of Ruszczyk et al., Cancer Causes Control (2016), 27, 183–198 (“Ruszczyk”) Romanowski et al., Antimicrobial Agents and Chemotherapy (1984), 25(4), 455–457 (“Romanowski”), and Mannu et al., BMJ (2020), 369:m1570 (13 pages) (“Mannu”).

-The claims are directed to a method of administering rosoxacin to a subject in need thereof, which in view of the claim preamble is a subject with triple-negative breast cancer.
+The claims are directed to a method of administering rosoxacin a subject in need thereof, which in view of the claim preamble is a subject with triple-negative breast cancer.

 Ruszczyk discloses a study of 831 women having invasive ductal carcinoma (IDC) with (n = 650) or without (n = 181) a DCIS component.
 (Ruszczyk, p.183).
 Table 5 shows there is a patient population having a DCIS component and who also tested negative for ER, PR, and HER2 (i.e., the three genes indicative of triple-negative breast cancer).
 (Id., p.194).

-A person having ordinary skill in the art following the teachings of Ding would have found it prima facie obvious to treat triple negative breast cancer patients because Ding suggests treating subjects having DCIS with rosoxacin and some of the subjects with DCIS are demonstrated by Ruszczyk to have triple-negative breast cancer.
+A person having ordinary skill in the art following the teachings of Ding would have found it prima facie obvious to treat triple negative breast cancer patients because Ding suggests treating subjects having DCIS with rosoxacin and some of the subjects with DCIS were demonstrated by Ruszczyk to have triple-negative breast cancer.
 Thus, the instantly claimed method is suggested by and therefore is unpatentable over Ding in view of Ruszczyk.

 Regarding claim 2, Romanowski discloses the administration of rosoxacin in an oral dosage form.
 (Romanowski, p.455).